 …

 In addition to the various plots collected from the calibrated spectrum analyser, the amateur radio transceiver and receiver were used to assess qualitative audio impact of the WPT-EV system on communications.
 In general, at the various distances, no visual or audio impact in the tested amateur radio bands (80 m, 40 m, 30 m, 20 m) was detected above the ambient environment levels present at this site whenever the vehicle was reasonably aligned and rotated on the turn table.
-However, in one specific condition where the ground assembly coil and vehicle assembly coil were misaligned to maximum offset, the turn table was set to a specific angle relative to the amateur monopole antenna, and the antenna had an NVIS line attached to increase near-field sensitivity at a distance of 10 m from the WPT-EV system, audio characteristics from the WPT-EV were detectable as a faint “whistle”.
+However, in one specific worst-case condition where the ground assembly coil and vehicle assembly coil were misaligned to maximum offset, the turn table was set to a specific angle relative to the amateur monopole antenna, and the antenna had an NVIS line attached to increase near-field sensitivity at a distance of 10 m from the WPT-EV system, audio characteristics from the WPT-EV were detectable as a faint “whistle”.
 In this same condition, a soft SSB voice transmission was also recorded directly over top of the interference signal at 3.825 MHz.

 Despite the faintly heard WPT-EV interference, this voice transmission was clearly audible and intelligible.
 A before and after image of the recorded transmission using the Airspy HF+ Discovery receiver and SDRSharp radio software are shown below along with an overlay.